mozmeao/platform-docs/docs/vpn-subscriptions.md

     }
     ```

-    See the *Begin Checkout* section of the `analytics docs<analytics>`{.interpreted-text role="ref"} for more a detailed description of what should be in the analytics objects.
+    See the *Begin Checkout* section of the [analytics docs](/platform-docs/attribution/0001-analytics/) for more a detailed description of what should be in the analytics objects.

 2. Map each new country code to one or more applicable pricing plans in `VPN_VARIABLE_PRICING`.